thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <b>Designing Spaces with Virtual Reality</b>
       <br>15 October 2020, 10.00am - 11.15am | Platform: Zoom
       <br>
-      <br>Learn how you can leverage the virtual reality tool to hold a more effective design workshop, onsite and online.
-      <br>How could the Virtual Reality technology be used to improve your productivity and yet enhance the community’s experience in design workshops?
-Learn the considerations and behind-the- scene preparation work to set up the VR canvas for co-designing.
+      <br>Learn how you can leverage the Virtual Reality (VR) tool to hold a more effective design workshop, onsite and online.
+How could the VR technology be used to improve your productivity and yet enhance the community’s experience in design workshops?
+Learn the considerations and behind-the-scene preparation work to set up the VR canvas for co-designing.
       <br>
       <br>Learning Outcomes:
-      <br>∙ Determine areas in which the VR technology can be helpful to plan for effective citizen and stakeholder engagements.
+      <br>∙ Determine areas in which VR technology can be helpful to plan for effective citizen and stakeholder engagements
-      <br>∙ Plan and prepare for a VR engagement to co-design spaces with stakeholders.
+      <br>∙ Plan and prepare for a VR engagement to co-design spaces with stakeholders
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
     </td>